jacobberwick/3xt/README.md

 **Tags**<br>
 Both items and boards can have tags (see Tags) attached to them, and be sorted by it's tags.

-### Widgets Pages
+### Grid Pages
-Widget pages allow you to construct a bento grid of different widgets (see Widgets).
+Grid pages allow you to construct a bento grid of different widgets (see Widgets).

 **Widgets**<br>
 Widgets are components that preform a specific role.